On symbol correspondences for quark systems I: Characterizations: Introduction

 This paper is organized as follows.

-In Section \ref{sec:SU(3)} we first present some general facts concerning the Lie group $SU(3)$ and proceed in subsection \ref{irrepsu3} with the characterization of its irreducible unitary representations using the Gelfand-Tsetlin method for defining a standard basis of $\mathcal H_{p,q}$.
-Then, in subsection \ref{ss-cgs} we present the Clebsch-Gordan series of $SU(3)$ and in subsection \ref{ss-mixcas} we use the method of mixed Casimir operators to distinguish subrepresentations with multiplicties in the $CG$ series.
-We then proceed in subsection \ref{decomprod} with the $SU(3)$-invariant decomposition of the operator product, using various Wigner symbols in order to highlight the symmetries of this invariant decomposition.
+In Section \ref{sec:SU(3)}, first we present some general facts concerning the Lie group $SU(3)$ and proceed in subsection \ref{irrepsu3} with the characterization of its irreducible unitary representations using the Gelfand-Tsetlin method for defining a standard basis of $\mathcal H_{(p,q)}$.
+Then, in subsection \ref{ss-cgs} we present the Clebsch-Gordan series of $SU(3)$ and proceed with the $SU(3)$-invariant decomposition of the operator product, using various Wigner symbols in order to highlight the symmetries of this invariant decomposition.
 Finally, in subsection \ref{co-sec} we present the description of $\mathbb CP^2$ and $\mathcal E$ as (co)adjoint orbits of $SU(3)$, along with some of their properties.

 In Section \ref{sec:symb_c}, we present symbol correspondences for quark systems and their twisted products in a general setting, highlighting the common definitions and features that apply to both pure-quark and mixed-quark systems.

-In Sections \ref{sec:pq-sys} and \ref{sec:gen-sys} we work out the description of symbol correspondences for pure-quark systems and generic quark systems, respectively.
-The first subsection of each section presents the construction of harmonic functions on each respective symplectic manifold that constitutes the classical phase space, from which the pertinent irreducible representations of $SU(3)$ are identified as possible quantum quark systems to be studied in the subsequent subsection), and then proceeds with the $SU(3)$-invariant decomposition of the pointwise product of each of these harmonic functions.
+In Sections \ref{sec:pq-sys} and \ref{sec:gen-sys} we work out the description of symbol correspondences for pure-quark systems and mixed-quark systems, respectively.
+The first subsection of each section presents the construction of harmonic functions on each respective symplectic manifold that constitutes the classical phase space (from which the pertinent irreducible representations of $SU(3)$ are identified as possible quantum quark systems to be studied in the subsequent subsection), and then proceeds with the $SU(3)$-invariant decomposition of the pointwise product of each of these harmonic functions.
 Then, the last subsection of each of these two sections is devoted to study the respective symbol correspondences and their twisted products.

-Then, in Section \ref{sec:conc} we briefly discuss some results obtained in this paper, with indication of some topics for future investigations, particularly the main topic still to be worked out: a general asymptotic analysis of twisted products of symbols to be studied in Paper II.
+Finally, in Section \ref{sec:conc} we briefly discuss some results obtained in this paper, with indication of some topics for future investigations, particularly the main topic of asymptotic analysis of twisted products of symbols to be studied in Paper II.